What is the involvement of the police in Neighbourhood Watch?

 From time to time the Crime Reduction Officer sends out a bulletin on crime trends and what can be done to prevent them happening to you.

-- A Watch Representative can keep members informed by circulating the police crime reports and fortnightly crime prevention bulletins to their members for which they have an email contact address.
+- A Watch Coordinator can keep members informed by circulating the police crime reports and crime prevention bulletins to their members for which they have an email contact address.

-- They are also required to circulate the quarterly newsletter for Surrey Heath HeathWatch.
-Some Watch Representatives slip a short newsletter details recent events and future activities in their Watch into HeathWatch before they distribute it.
+- They are also required to circulate the quarterly newsletter for Surrey Heath, HeathWatch.
+Some Watch Coordinators slip a short newsletter details recent events and future activities in their Watch into HeathWatch before they distribute it.

 - When most of the members are in email contact the flow of communication is more two-way with members informing each other of suspicious incidents or anti-social behaviour or warning of, for example, potentially noisy activities.
 If many of your members do not have an email address, one solution is to produce a distribution list of names and addresses and circulate the crime report or bulletin to the first address asking them to pass it on to the next address when they have read it.
 By placing your address at the bottom of the list you will know that the information has been circulated to all members when it is returned to you.